jellis18/time_to_detection/README.md

 * `--label`: Label for output if running multiple copies on a cluster.
 Only for `projection_gwb.py`
 * `--outDir`: Output directory for output files.
-* `--detProb`: Detection probability to use in computation of minimum detectable amplitude.
+* `--detprob`: Detection probability to use in computation of minimum detectable amplitude.
+Only for `projection_cw.py`.
+* `--fap`: False Alarm Probability to use in computation of minimum detectable amplitude.
 Only for `projection_cw.py`.
 * `--freq`: GW frequency at which to compute minimum detectable amplitude.
 Only for `projection_cw.py`.